Learn About FitDC

 EMS for Children

-The EMSC program supports improvements in the quality of pediatric medical care to reduce childhood morbidity and mortality resulting from severe illness or trauma.
+The Emergency Medical Services for Children (EMSC) program supports improvements in the quality of pediatric medical care to reduce childhood morbidity and mortality resulting from severe illness or trauma.
 This federal initiative evolved out of a growing recognition that children have unique needs in emergency situations, which often vary from those of adults due to physiological, developmental, and psychological differences.
 The program is federally-funded to expand and improve emergency medical services for children in each state.

 Since its establishment in 1984, the EMSC has improved the availability of child-appropriate equipment in ambulances and emergency departments.
 Through grants to states and territories, it supports hundreds of programs to prevent injuries and provides thousands of hours of training to Emergency Medical Technicians (EMT’s), Paramedics, and other emergency medical care providers.